ArshockAbedan/aref_abed_jooy_CAP_tech_assessment/README.md

 ## Assumptions

 - A previous balance of zero for each customer is considered in task 1.
 However, all transactions are considered.
-- Transactions outside of December month are ignored in task 2, 3.
+- For task 3, all transactions are considered.
+  However, the program prints all customers, who over drafted their account at any point in the month of December only.